-The family may terminate the lease at any time after the first year of occupancy.
+The family may terminate the lease at any time after one year of PBV assistance.
 The family must give advance written notice to the owner in accordance with the lease and provide a copy of such notice to the PHA.
+The right to request a move with tenant-based assistance does not expire, and the family may request a move at any time after the one-year period has expired.

-Choice Mobility [Notice PIH 2019-23]
+Choice Mobility [Notice PIH 2019-23; PRRAC Choice Mobility Implementation Guidance, 8/20]